franekp/roospawn/README.md

-# ai-todos README
+# TaskDozer README

-This is the README for your extension "ai-todos".
+This is the README for your extension "TaskDozer".
 After writing up a brief description, we recommend including the following sections.

 ## Features